Quinteto Contrapunto

 at dawn I'm going to Yoco

-The controversy revolves around a single word: Yoco or Yopo?
+The controversy revolves around that one word: Yoco or Yopo?

 This article seeks to clarify the doubt from three perspectives: geographical, musicological, and documentary.